Press "Enter" to skip to content

 • A free email service: yes, it is tired trope, but so was Gmail when they cloned Hotmail and Yahoo mail.
 Yet it became a dominate player not because of quality-of-service, unique offering or positioning – it only worked because of well Google.
 It was simply the power of Google search that shoved Gmail into the psyche of users.
 OpenAI can leverage ChatGPT offerings to bake AI into an email service and offers things Gmail/Outlook don’t (ease of use being primary).

-It’s boring, it’s old, but nothing takes eyeballs like email and messaging services.
+It is boring, it is old, but nothing takes eyeballs like email and messaging services.

 OpenAI could position this as totally counter-opposing to Gmail: